James Gandolfini: 1983–1999: Early roles and Broadway debut

 After graduating from Rutgers and acting school, Gandolfini worked various jobs in Manhattan while acting in low-budget films.
 He made his Broadway theatre debut in the production of A Streetcar Named Desire as Steve Hubbell.
 He also appeared in the 1995 Broadway production of On the Waterfront as Charley Malloy.
 His first film role was in a 1989 New York University student film titled Eddy.
 One of his earlier major film roles was that of Virgil, a brutal mob enforcer, in the romantic thriller True Romance (1993).
 Gandolfini stated that one of his major inspirations for his character was an old friend of his who was a hitman.
 Despite disappointing box office numbers, Gandolfini's performance received critical praise.

 Gandolfini was subsequently cast as insurance salesman and Russian mobster Ben Pinkwater in the action film Terminal Velocity (1994).
 In 1995, he played United States Navy Lieutenant Bobby Dougherty in the submarine film Crimson Tide.
 In that same year he played Bear, a bearded ex-stuntman with a Southern accent, in Get Shorty (1995).
 The film, which was based on the book of the same name and directed by Barry Sonnenfeld, received positive critical reception.
-The cast received a Screen Actors Guild Award nomination for Outstanding Performance by a Cast in a Motion Picture.
+The cast received an Actor Award nomination for Outstanding Performance by a Cast in a Motion Picture.
 He was cast as a mob enforcer with a conscience in the legal thriller film The Juror (1996).
 Despite the film receiving negative critical response, Gandolfini's role was positively received.